 Knitting Traditions began in 1995 as an online mail-order business.
 I started with selling my patterns through my catalog and began importing beautiful yarns from England.
 I carried breed-specific Aran yarns that were worsted spun, as well as the Creskeld line of Guernsey yarns, which offered 18 colors.
 I soon outgrew the one room in my house that was my dedicated office and moved across the street to a storefront with more room than I needed!
 I branched out from offering yarns appropriate for Arans and ganseys to knitting tools, books, Scandinavian yarns, Shetland yarns, any yarn that was used in traditional knitting.
 I was lucky to have my friend Karen Frisa work with me until I decided to discontinue the mail-order business in 2002.

 My focus has always been educating knitters about historic and traditional knitting.
 My knitwear patterns are based on historic garments, motifs, and/or techniques.
 In addition, I have created more than 40 workshops, also based on traditional garments and techniques.
 Technology has made it relatively easy to create videos, and I am using this medium more and more in my teaching.
 And with the pandemic of 2020, I am now moving into the realm of teaching online.

 I have produced three DVDs on Color Stranded Knitting Techniques, the British Gansey, and Sanquhar gloves for knitters who cannot get to my workshops, but I have found them to be very useful to my teaching in the classroom as well.
 My book Knitting Ganseys has been a success, and I am happy to have had the opportunity to revise it in 2018.

 Today, Knitting Traditions consists of several branches:

-- A modest mail-order business of my patterns, kits, knitting tools, my DVDs, and book
+- A modest mail-order business of my patterns, DVDs, and book

 - Workshops I create and teach around the US, Canada, and Northern Europe, for shops, guilds, large knitting events, and on cruises (see my teaching calendar)

 - My knitting retreats held two times per year in Vermont